mario sorrenti shares 50 unseen portraits of ex-girlfriend, kate moss

 Kate Moss is one of the most photographed people on the planet, how do your images of her always have something fresh and new to say?
 Kate and I have known each other for a very long time.
 We love what we do and we love to share ideas.
 We really trust each other, so that has allowed us to create interesting images.

-What is your favourite Kate photograph in the book and what is the story behind it?
-I don’t know if I have one favourite image.
+What is your favorite Kate photograph in the book and what is the story behind it?
+I don’t know if I have one favorite image.
 All of the images in the book are very personal, and they remind me of the time that we shared together.
 They are all very special to me.

 What makes a great Kate picture?
 One that reveals her inner beauty and speaks to us honestly.